zpl-c/librg/README.md

 #### Without librg

 Usually, the networked game world consists of a set of networked players and a bunch of networked entities.
 The typical variant of setting up the synchronization relations between entities and players is to set up Everything-to-Everyone connections.

-That is the most simple to set up approach, which, unfortunately, at later stages, many entities become bandwidth-inefficient.
+This is the most basic setup to follow.
+However, with an increasing amount of entities, it becomes rather bandwidth-inefficient.

 ![world_without_librg](https://user-images.githubusercontent.com/2182108/189517945-afa096dd-f2f5-42cb-a0b9-22c2b81bc03b.png)